 - Policies (high-level concept)

 CAPTCHA is a well-known strategy for mitigating attacks by bots.
-The Identity Engine offers registration, sign-in, and account recovery integration of the two market-leading CAPTCHA services — hCAPTCHA (opens new window) and reCAPTCHA (opens new window).
-These are usable through Okta-hosted and embedded Sign-In Widgets, but not SDKs.
+Identity Engine offers registration, sign-in, and account recovery integration of the two market-leading CAPTCHA services: hCAPTCHA (opens new window) and reCAPTCHA (opens new window).
+These are usable through the Okta-hosted and embedded Sign-In Widgets, but not SDKs.

-The Identity Engine user authentication deployment model can be divided into three approaches:
+You can divide the Identity Engine user authentication deployment model into three approaches:

 - Okta-hosted (redirect) Sign-In Widget: Use the redirect (Okta-hosted) Sign-In Widget to authenticate your users, then redirect back to your app.
-This is the recommended approach — most secure and fastest to implement.
+This is the recommended approach as it's the most secure and fastest to implement.

-- Embedded SDK-driven Sign-In: Use our SDKs to create a completely custom authentication experience.
+- Embedded SDK-driven sign-in flow: Use our SDKs to create a completely custom authentication experience.
 This option is the most complex and leaves you with the most responsibility, but offers the most control.

 We have a whole host of SDKs available for integrating new Identity Engine features into your apps using the deployment models described above and sample apps to show them in action.

-In our documentation we have started to move towards supporting the Identity Engine by default, while still providing information for Okta Classic Engine users.
+In our documentation, we are moving towards supporting Identity Engine by default, while still providing information for Classic Engine users.

-- Content that works in both the Identity Engine and the Classic Engine have no banner.
-Any slight differences is covered in the page text.
+- Content that works in both Identity Engine and Classic Engine have no banner.
+Any slight differences are covered in the page text.

-- Content written for the Classic Engine, that won't work in the Identity Engine, has a note at the top that explains what the issue is, and, if appropriate, where the Identity Engine users can go to find support.
+- Content written for Classic Engine, that won't work in Identity Engine, has a note at the top that explains what the issue is, and, if appropriate, where Identity Engine users can go to find support.

-- For guides that have been extensively updated to support the Identity Engine, we keep the Classic Engine version in our Classic archive, so it's still accessible if needed.
+- For guides that were extensively updated to support Identity Engine, we keep the Classic Engine version in our Classic archive, so it's still accessible if needed.

 Note: See Identify your Okta solution (opens new window) to determine your Okta version.